Become a global health

 In addition to the fundraising target, volunteers raise will need to cover the costs of flights and food during their stay.

-Selfless is focused on developing global healthcare leaders.
+We are a Bangladeshi diaspora-led organisation.
 Our programmes work in collaboration with local healthcare providers to strengthen local healthcare systems.
+These programmes complement existing longer-term activities in the areas that we work in.

 Elective Aid provides an unrivalled global health immersive experience and has been running since 2008.
 Previous Fellows have gone on to pursue varied careers but many maintain a global health interest either through healthcare management, innovation, research or leadership.
 We have supported Fellows with research proposals and projects where possible.